 4. Select the Right Spot

 If you’re looking for spots to watch the Northern Lights in Michigan, you’ll be spoilt for choice.
 All you have to do is make your way to the Upper Peninsula in Northern Michigan.
-Spots on the southern shore of Lake Superior, including Marquette, Skanee, Eagle River, and Brimley, offer jaw-dropping views of aurora borealis.
+Spots on the southern shore of Lake Superior, including Marquette, Skanee, Eagle River, and Brimley, offer jaw-dropping views of the aurora borealis.

 Or you could also head to the Headlands International Dark Sky Park near Mackinaw City.
 It’s one of the few designated dark sky parks in the U.S. The Port Crescent State Park in Port Austin is another excellent location for viewing the Northern Lights.